AllahDalla/Risdens-Chemicals-Proj/README.md

 # Risden's-Chemicals-Proj

 Repository housing application for Risden's Chemicals Business

+This is a Transactional Management application for a small business.